Premai/GettingAndCleaningData/README.md

 Uses descriptive activity names to name the activities in the data set.
 Appropriately labels the data set with descriptive activity names.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Good luck!
+## Steps already done
+In the run_analysis.R have commented out the steps of downloading the zip file and unzipping as I have uploaded the directory to the GitHub repo.

+## Things to consider before running script locally on your desktop
+Please download the script run_analysis.R and set the work directory to the folder in which the R file and data folder (unzipped from the file downloaded) is present.
+Also I have named the datafolder as "UCI HAR Dataset", if you have named it different please modify run_analysis.R accordingly before executing.

 ## To Produce the tidy dataset
+Run the R script run_analysis.R after modifications if any required.

+## Output files are
-Run the R script run_analysis.R.
-Output will be Tidy dataset file DSSmartphonesTidy.txt (tab-delimited text)
+1. Tidy dataset file DSSmartphonesTidy.txt (tab-delimited text)
+2. codebook.md
+3. codebook.html